 Join a board or pick up a pro bono client

 Mix pleasure and profession by offering up your talents to an organization in need of assistance.
-As an example, I'm thrilled to serve on the board of the Detroit Institute of Arts' young professionals auxiliary, the Founders Junior Council.
-I support their marketing and social media efforts as the chair of a committee and in turn, I'm even privy to some very cool behind-the-scenes art tours and opportunities, not to mention hanging with a group of fun, like-minded folks,
+As an example, I formerly served on the board of the Detroit Institute of Arts' young professionals auxiliary, the Founders Junior Council, helping to support their marketing and social media efforts as the chair of a committee and in turn, I was even privy to some very cool behind-the-scenes art tours and opportunities, not to mention hanging with a group of fun, like-minded folks.

 Go glitzy in the name of good